mat888/SaitoWhitepaper/edited-whitepaper.md

 3. ELIMINATING FREE-RIDING
 [Figures in this section should be titled: "Routing Work Required"

 In Saito any node can create a block at any time provided is has enough "routing work" accumulated for its proposed block, i.e. in its mempool.
 The amount of "routing work" required to produce a block depends on how quickly the proposed block follows the most recent one: consensus rules dictate that the work required starts high and linearly decreases with time until it reaches zero.
 Since block producers will issue blocks as soon as it becomes profitable, the pace of block production is a function of the overall amount of "routing work" fulfilled by the network.

+Figure 1: The Burn Fee Curve

 Saito derives routing work from the transaction fee embedded in every transaction.
 Using this measure of work to produce blocks makes attacking the network expensive, since making claims about time cost money.
 It can be seen from Figure 2 that it is impossible for attackers to produce blocks at a faster rate than the main chain unless they have access to a larger pool of transaction fees.
 To secure this mechanism, Saito has routing nodes cryptographically sign transactions as they propegate through the network.
 Consensus rules specify that the amount of routing work a transaction provides any node drops with the number of hops in its routing path, and that transactions provide no usable routing work to nodes that are not in their routing path.
 The work used to produce blocks now becomes the efficient collection and sharing of inbound network fees.

+Figure 2: Good Actor Burn Fee Costs...

 As long as there is no payment for block production, this system offers comparable security to Bitcoin: cost-of-attack can always be quantified and attackers must spend their own money to attack the chain.
 This allows users to wait however many block confirmations are needed to meet their security requirements.
 As a bonus, the network can increase the amount of routing work needed for block production to keep blocktime constant as transaction volume grows, so that security scales with fee-volume.

 The major problem with this approach lies in the consequences of requiring the network to burn fees to produce routing work:

+Figure 3: Deflation of Burn Fee Over Time

 Avoiding a deflationary crash requires the network to conserve its token supply, but fees from routing work cannot be given directly to block producers, as that would allow attackers to use the income from one block to generate their routing work needed to produce the next.
 Dividing up the payment between different nodes is preferable, but as long as block-producers have any influence over go gets paid a savvy attacker can sybil the network or conduct grinding attacks that target the token-issuing mechanism.